What is Ally?

 ...added to Canvas and generating alternative accessible versions (not YouTube) in multiple formats.
 Ally can help create content that is more usable, more accessible, and of higher quality to improve student success.

 Accessibility refers to the design of products and environments for people with disabilities.
 Examples include wheelchairs, entryway ramps, hearing aids, and braille signs.
-In the IT world, accessibility often describes hardware and software designed to help those who experience disabilities.
+For course content, accessibility refers to creating instructional materials that are fully accessible for students with disabilities.
+Examples include Word documents using styles, PDFs with tags, videos with captions, and images with alt text.

 > learn more about how other campuses are supporting inclusive content, see the Book of Ally